![]() |

 My academic credentials, complete publication details, and related information are listed in my curriculum vita (pdf file).

-Longest job: 1988-2005, legal studies and psychology professor, University of Illinois at Springfield
+Longest job: 1988-2005, legal studies and psychology associate professor, University of Illinois at Springfield

-- 1949: In Brooklyn, I lived on Ocean Parkway, then Brownsville, then Canarsie
+- 1949: In Brooklyn, I lived on Ocean Parkway, then in Brownsville, then Canarsie

 - 1967-1970: Back in Brooklyn, for Brooklyn College